Installation

 "rbac.authorization.k8s.io" at the cluster scope

 Thus, if you do not give the Kiali Operator the permission to create cluster roles, you must tell the Operator which specific namespaces the Kiali Server can access.
-When specific namespaces are specified in deployment.accessible_namespaces, the Kiali Operator will create Role and RoleBindings (not the “Cluster” kinds) and assign them to the Kiali Server.
+When specific namespaces are specified in deployment.discovery_selectors.default, the Kiali Operator will create Role and RoleBindings (not the “Cluster” kinds) and assign them to the Kiali Server.

 What values can be set in the Kiali CR?